Skip to main content

 “As a researcher, I think it’s important to spread awareness to topics people don’t necessarily know because the thing with research is everybody’s projects are so niche.
 Unless you come in with prior knowledge, you’re not going to have very much interest unless it’s explained to you,” Smith said.
 “I’m going to simplify it so you understand why it’s important and not necessarily every scientific detail.”

-Smith’s faculty mentor is Dr. Yong Cheng, biochemistry and molecular biology assistant professor in the Ferguson College of Agriculture, who was awarded one of seven inaugural OSU Excellence in Research Mentoring awards.
+Smith’s faculty mentor is Dr. Yong Cheng, a biochemistry and molecular biology assistant professor in the Ferguson College of Agriculture, who was awarded one of seven inaugural OSU Excellence in Research Mentoring awards.

 Cheng mentored nine students for the symposium and looks forward to advising students throughout their academic careers.